 Ashlyn was raised in Sussex County, and currently lives in Laurel, DE.
 Where she raises her 5 children, who LOVE visiting Barn Hill Preserve because “it’s the coolest job ever!”
 Ashlyn has always had a soft spot for animals.
 In her spare time, she enjoys football, racing, and spending her time with family.

 Zach has worked in various creative fields: Animation, Graphic Design, Photography, Video and Motion Graphics, Video Game Production, Web and Print Media, and more all over the country.
 He is always informed on the latest creative, tech, and entertainment trends.

 Zach is a graduate of Ringling College of Art and Design with a BFA in Computer Animation and a graduate of Animation Mentor with a certified diploma of “Advanced Studies in Character Animation.”
-He's passionate about film and video games and enjoys spending time with his family, especially his two boys who love building legos and creating imaginative games.
+He's passionate about film and video games and enjoys spending time with his family, especially his three boys who love building legos and creating imaginative games.

 Barn Hill's passion for protecting wildlife doesn't stop at the border.
 Many of our staff members take regular trips around the world to assist in emergency conservation efforts.